 - Common queries: 25 most recently added log events

-Follow below easy steps to run a query in Amazon CloudWatch Logs Insights.
+Follow the below easy steps to run a query in Amazon CloudWatch Logs Insights.

 filter @type = "REPORT" | stats max(@memorySize / 1000 / 1000) as provisonedMemoryMB, min(@maxMemoryUsed / 1000 / 1000) as smallestMemoryRequestMB, avg(@maxMemoryUsed / 1000 / 1000) as avgMemoryUsedMB, max(@maxMemoryUsed / 1000 / 1000) as maxMemoryUsedMB, provisonedMemoryMB - maxMemoryUsedMB as overProvisionedMB

-After running the above query in Amazon CloudWatch Logs Insights, you will get result like below.
-This result will provide you numbers for below parameters:
+After running the above query in Amazon CloudWatch Logs Insights, you will get the result below.
+This result will provide you with numbers for the below parameters:

-In this post, you learned how can you determine the right memory size for your Lambda Function using Amazon CloudWatch Logs Insights.
+In this post, you learned how can you determine the right memory for your Lambda function using Amazon CloudWatch Logs Insights.
 Please let me know your thoughts and feedback in the comment section below.